xuhdev/autonumeric-docs/docs/Documentation/instantiated methods.md

 ## Form functions

 AutoNumeric elements provide special functions to manipulate the [form](https://developer.mozilla.org/en-US/docs/Learn/Forms) they are a part of.
 Those special functions really work on the parent `<form>` element, instead of the `<input>` element itself.

+Form functions can be divided in two categories:

+- Functions that manipulate the form values, and
+- Functions that submit the form values to the server.

+### Access and manipulate the form values

-The functions below makes retrieving and sending form values back to the server easily, be it formatted on not.
+The functions below makes retrieving and preparing the form values easy.
+Those values can be formatted or not, and in any format you would want (`Array`, JSON, string, etc.).

+You can then decide how and when to send those form values to the server.

 | Method           | Description | Call example |
 | :---------------- | :-----------  | :-----------  |